 Understandably, even though this type of care is covered, many patients and their caretakers don’t know where to start.
 They may want to begin living a healthier lifestyle, but doctor’s orders can be hard to remember or follow on a consistent basis.
 So how can this be built into the current caregiver model?

 Up to 80% of caregiving is provided by the family members of the patient.
 Caregiving responsibilities are numerous and overwhelming.
 Tasks may include medication management, lifestyle management, and care provider coordination.
-This is time-consuming and confusing – especially for first-time caregivers.
+This is time-consuming and confusing, especially for first-time caregivers.
 Many family caregivers will tell you they wish they had more assistance from other family members or friends.
 According to one study, 31% of family caregivers admit they’d like more help.
 Remote chronic care management programs can help ease the caregiver burden.

 Most often, patients see their primary care doctor or specialist for an appointment just once a year.
-With this frequency of office visits, maintaining compliance to health and social care recommendations can prove difficult for both the patient and the caregiver.
-This is especially applicable for those with a deteriorating mental state.
+With this frequency of office visits, maintaining compliance with health and social care recommendations can prove difficult for both the patient and the caregiver.
+This is especially applicable to those with a deteriorating mental state.
 There is evidence that patients make healthier choices when they are accountable and actively engaged in the management of their own health.

 With a stronger team working together, with and on behalf of the patient, patients can maintain or even improve their health more easily.
-Chronic care management programs can provide the care coordination assistance caregivers need to develop a stronger support system, provide higher quality care, and increase the positive health outcomes that can keep your aging family members out of nursing homes longer.Share to
+Chronic care management programs can provide the care coordination assistance that caregivers need to develop a stronger support system for your aging parents.
+They can also help in providing higher quality care while increasing positive health outcomes that can keep your aging parents out of nursing homes longer.Share to